 Check out the classic The Incredible Journey by Sheila Burnford.
 It’s the story of two dogs and a cat that journey through the Ontario wilderness to reach home.
 The movie remake called “Homeward Bound” moved the animal adventure to California, but the original book takes place here, in the Great Lakes region.
 It’s available in audiobook format for long car rides.

-If you’re looking to leave reality behind
+If you’re looking for a book to escape from reality

 Station Eleven by Emily St. John Mandel is a post-apocalyptic fictional story that starts in Toronto and ends elsewhere in the Great Lakes region (but don’t worry, we won’t spoil the ending for you).
 In it, a plague has wiped out most of humanity, with only a few people and a travelling circus left to roam the region in search of survival.
 Oh, and one of the main characters just happens to be a Hollywood star…